 In principle, electric cars are fantastic.
 However, it is difficult to manufacture battery stores large enough to support transportation over long distances.
-Many electric vehicles are hybrids allowing them to extend their range by implementing a combustion engine to power the car or the battery.
+Many electric vehicles are hybrids, which allows them to extend their range by using a combustion engine to add extra power and to charge the battery.

-The crank in between the pistons holds a strong magnet which passes through a series of coils, thus creating an electric current as electrons are pushed back and forth through the spiral.
-The electricity is then directly transported and stored in batteries.
+In one design, the crank in between the pistons would hold a strong magnet, which would pass through a series of coils, creating an electric current.
+The electricity would then be used to charge the batteries.

-Ideally, the engine will reduce the number of batteries required.
+Ideally, this engine will reduce the number of batteries required.
 Fewer batteries will need to be recycled making it an economical and environmentally sound solution.

 Unfortunately, the design of the engine produces a lot of vibrations as the pistons oscillate from side to side.
-While the principle of the engine remains sound, the vibrations will need to be significantly reduced before the engines are integrated into real motor vehicles.
+While the principle of the engine remains sound, designers will need to significantly reduce the vibrations before these engines can be integrated into real motor vehicles.

 Once it reaches a fast enough velocity, a conventional LH2/LOX rocket engine provides the final push into space.

-In nature, bacterial spores remain dormant until they come into contact with humidity.
-Researchers placed the spores onto plastic tapes to take advantage of the bacteria's ability to absorb and evaporate water very quickly.
+In nature, many types of bacterial spores remain dormant until they come into contact with humidity.
+Researchers placed these spores onto plastic film to take advantage of the bacteria's ability to absorb and re-release water very quickly.
 The spore-coated films bend and straighten in response to changes in relative humidity.

-The technique is remarkably fascinating.
-However, while researchers were able to power a vehicle the size of a toy car, the engine will not be powering any human-carrying vehicle any time soon.
+The technique is fascinating.
+However, while researchers were able to power a vehicle the size of a toy car, the engine will not be powering a human-carrying vehicle any time soon.
 Nevertheless, in theory, the spores could produce more energy per square foot than wind farms at a much lower cost.